Ezee1015/zoomme/README.md

 - Use a "Flashlight" function to concentrate attention on the cursor position
 - Zoom in and out of the desktop.
 - Switch between your desktop and a blackboard
-- Save it to your Pictures folder
+- Save it to your Desktop folder
 - Record what you do
 - Save the current work in a `.zoomme` file and [recover from it later](#restore-from-file)